startupdailyhq2026-ship-it/sirbernard/README.md

 ## QVAC Functions

 This app uses QVAC's `loadModel()` and `completion()` functions to run AI locally on the device.
-Built with Tether's QVAC SDK.
+Built using Tether's QVAC SDK.
 This project runs AI locally on the device using QVAC.
 ## License